Seabrook Island, South Carolina: History

+In 2005 Seabrook Island Club membership became a requirement for new purchasers of property on Seabrook.
 The switch to mandatory membership has been controversial with some owners contending that the requirement has depressed real estate sales and prices.

+In 2010 the Horizon Plan, a complete reconstruction of island amenities, was completed, providing property owners and guests with a new fitness/community center, racquet club, full-service clubhouse, beach club and renovated equestrian center, pools and golf practice facility.

 Seabrook Island amenities include two championship golf courses, nationally recognized racquet club with 15 Har Tru tennis courts and two pickleball courts, equestrian center offering trail and beach rides, ocean-front dining venues, swimming pools, fitness center and expansive banquet/private dining venues.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,050 people, 951 households, and 703 families residing in the town.